Westfield Gardens

 Parts of London's new Olympic park are at last open to the public.
 Families are enjoying the sunshine on banks of beautifully tended lawns.
 It's hard to think this could be where I would once have twenty waste skips (dumpsters) based at the Bow Midland recycling plant.
 Memory here can no longer relate the present to the past.
 The new names in the park, Hopkins Field, Danes Walk, Alfred's Meadow, Millrace Meadow don't help at all.
 When a familar backyard is dug up and altered to this scale, it unsettles a host of other imaginings.
 Therefore this post about the new park revolves around names; names that help make sense of an altered reality.

 I start with Westfield Gardens, so named as the park and the shopping mall, Westfield, are entwined - just as they were during the Olympic games.
 Westfield Gardens belongs to everyone who celebrates the radical transformation of this part of London but it is in the east that its constituency belongs.
 In East Ham, West Ham, Canning Town, Ilford, Woolwich, neighbourhoods with their own aspirations though without their pride of place in London's imaginary.
 But thanks to the 2012 Olympics, the wasteland that stood between them and a sense of being proper Londoners has been cleared away.
-That was some undertaking.
+Which was some undertaking.
 The New Scientist summed up its scale:

 90 million litres of contaminated groundwater had to be cleaned as "chlorinated solvents had leaked into the groundwater, sunk to a depth of 40 metres and entered the bedrock below" .